 The Ugly:

 • I obviously lost my mind when I thought to make 17+ owls.
 Now I didn’t realize how crazy I was until I had finished all the quick sewing and got into the hand work.
-17 embroidered noses, 17 hand stitched bases, and 34 hand sewn buttons later I was pooped…surprising I still like them :smile:
+17 embroidered noses, 17 hand stitched bases, and 34 hand sewn buttons later I was pooped…surprising I still like them 🙂

 PICTURE GALLERY